MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## Rename a layout

-Follow these steps if yoy want to change the name and description of a user-defined layout.
+Follow these steps if you want to change the name and description of a user-defined layout.

 [!INCLUDE[open-report-layouts-page](includes/open-report-layouts-page.md)]
 2. Select the layout that you want to rename, then choose the **Edit Info** action.